stepbystepdayo/stepbystepdayo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... node.js and Python
 - 🌱 I’m currently learning ...
-React.js, node.js and Python
+React, node.js and Python
 - 👯 I’m looking to collaborate on ...
 Python
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...